-Successful 27-year career as clinician, manager and CEO in community mental health organizations located in Ohio and New Hampshire.
+Successful 32-year career as clinician, manager and CEO in community mental health organizations located in Ohio and New Hampshire.
 Proven ability to lead board and staff with a persistent focus on mission and achieving results.
 Talent for exploring new and innovative approaches to delivering traditional and non-traditional behavioral health care.
 Possess wide range of knowledge and experience with all service populations, especially vulnerable persons at high risk.
 Strengths include:

 - Operations

-- Reorganization and Reinvention
+- Reorganization and reinvention

 - Team building and leadership

 - Strategic planning

-- Board Collaboration
+- Collaboration

-- Joint ventures and strategic partnerships
+- Strategic partnerships

 - Strong relationship with funders

 - Community building

+- Innovation